IST: 00:00 PM

 Sort by:

 Rates are indicative and based on bank website disclosures as of the last update date.
 Always confirm current rates directly with the bank before opening an FD.
 Senior citizen rates not included.
+IMPORTANT: FCNR USD 3-year and 5-year rates reflect the RBI swap window, under which the hedging cost banks normally carry is absorbed centrally for deposits booked or renewed between 8 June and 30 September 2026.
+These elevated rates apply only to bookings inside that window and are expected to fall back towards 3-3.5% afterwards.

 Common Questions